 Every woman has the right to know how her menstrual and fertility cycles function in order to understand the way her body works.
-Unfortunately, most women have not been provided with this information.

 The CREIGHTON MODEL FertilityCare System (CrMS) is based upon the knowledge and understanding of the naturally-occurring phases of a woman’s fertility and infertility.